JakeLin/SwiftLanguageWeather/README.md

 SwiftWeather is an iOS weather app developed in Swift language.
 The app can support iPhone 4(s), iPhone 5(s), iPhone 6 and iPhone 6 Plus.
 The app also support Today Widgets.

 ## Notices
-Because Apple keeps changing the Swift compiler, I am working on the app to support Xcode Version 6.3 (6D570), and there are some issues with the third party libraries and Carthage.
-I will update the app as soon as the dependent libraries have been updated.
+The current version is working with Xcode Version 6.3 (6D570), I have been updating the app to spport the lastest version of Xcode, if you have any issue, please check the Xcode version.
+If there is still a problem with the supported version, please raise an issue, thanks.

 ## Version 2
 This is version 2.
 I have ugraded the entire project to use [Carthage](https://github.com/Carthage/Carthage), [Alamofire](https://github.com/Alamofire/Alamofire) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
 And the app can only support iOS8+, if you want to support iOS7 or use CocoaPods and AFNetworking.
 Please have a look at [README.v1.md](https://github.com/JakeLin/SwiftWeather/blob/master/README.v1.md) and Release [Using Cocoapods and AFNetworking](https://github.com/JakeLin/SwiftWeather/releases/tag/V1).
 Happy coding.